Are Monitored Valves Really Safe?

 There is also additional redundancy within this form of monitoring by the added security of either a thermal overload or motor circuit breaker, whereas should a contactor fail, the contactor may permit one phase to remain connected, in which case the motor protection would provide the additional redundancy therefore shutting down the control system with a feedback monitoring contact to indicate a system failure.

-This is where the story of Fluidsentry products begin in 2001 when our founder Murray Hodges noticed these challenges system designers were facing in meeting safety requirements regarding the integrity of fluid power safety control systems.
+In 2001, our founder Murray Hodges, noticed challenges system designers were facing.
+Mainly in meeting safety requirement regarding the integrity of fluid power safety control system.

-Today, Fluidsentry has joined Fortress Safety and has continued to expand the range of its monitored hydraulic and pneumatic valves to assist industry in complying with AS4024.1 and ISO 13849 requirements.
+Today, Fluidsentry has joined Fortress Safety and have continued to expand the range of its monitored hydraulic and pneumatic valves.
+By doing so, assisting the industry in complying with AS4024.1 and ISO 13849 requirements.